 Recovering from failed Projects

-Published by Dan Lowe on
+Published by Dan on

 Here at RAW Technologies we have picked up several previously-failed projects and helped our clients turn them into successes.
 Projects fail for all types of reasons, key personnel may leave, specifications may change, budgets could be cut and many other stumbling blocks.